 IT teams typically manage a fleet of MFDs.
 This can be a burden if there are not proper tools in place to help ensure that security settings are deployed easily, and consistently across the fleet.
 Additionally, it’s important measures exist to help ensure these security settings remain configured and notification is provided for attempted changes.
 When assessing how you can manage and monitor security settings and device activity, consider if the MFD provides the ability to do the following:

-• Establish a dedicated password to protect these settings (it should be different from the device
+- Establish a dedicated password to protect these settings (it should be different from the device administrator’s password.)

 Multifunction security features to look out for when purchasing your next photocopier